 Vinalhaven - North Haven is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
-With a population of 1,874 people and just one neighborhood, Vinalhaven - North Haven is the 221st largest community in Maine.
-Vinalhaven - North Haven has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+With a population of 1,877 people and just one neighborhood, Vinalhaven - North Haven is the 221st largest community in Maine.
+Vinalhaven - North Haven has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Vinalhaven - North Haven home prices are not only among the most expensive in Maine, but Vinalhaven - North Haven real estate also consistently ranks among the most expensive in America.

-When you are in Vinalhaven - North Haven, you'll notice that it is more blue-collar than most other communities in America.
-44.81% of Vinalhaven - North Haven’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Vinalhaven - North Haven is generally considered to be a blue-collar town.
+44.81% of the Vinalhaven - North Haven workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Vinalhaven - North Haven is a town of farmers, fishers, or foresters, construction workers and builders, and managers.
 There are especially a lot of people living in Vinalhaven - North Haven who work in farm management occupations (23.30%), management occupations (11.65%), and office and administrative support (9.22%).

 Also of interest is that Vinalhaven - North Haven has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 16.73% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 16.73% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Vinalhaven - North Haven has relatively fewer families with younger children, and/or college students.
 Combined, this makes Vinalhaven - North Haven a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.